How to Find 300 Dollar Transatlantic Fares

 Airplane on runway

 Set price alerts for specific routes and let algorithms notify you when fares drop.
 Google Flights tracks prices automatically and sends email notifications when significant changes occur.
+Set it and forget it until something good pops up.

 Airport boarding gate